Jenner Headlands Preserve: Conservation

 Conservation projects at Jenner Headlands have included restoration, habitat management, and fire resiliency.

 Wetland restoration and erosion control accompanied construction of public access facilities in 2016.

-In the East Branch of Russian Gulch, large woody debris barriers were removed to restore salmonid passage and spawning habitat.
+In the East Branch of Russian Gulch, large woody debris barriers were removed to restore salmonid passage and spawning habitat, and monitoring in 2025 documented the return of juvenile endangered coho salmon for the first time since 1965.

 To maintain biodiversity in the 1,400-acre coastal prairie, The Wildlands Conservancy implemented rotational grazing infrastructure improvements in 2022.

 Vegetation management has also targeted invasive plants, Sudden Oak Death, and wildfire risk through shaded fuel breaks and prescribed fire projects.

-These projects are carried out under CEQA guidelines and mitigation measures to avoid or minimize impacts on sensitive species and cultural resources.